Molecular-beam epitaxy: Method

 During operation, reflection high-energy electron diffraction (RHEED) is often used for monitoring the growth of the crystal layers.
 A computer controls shutters in front of each furnace, allowing precise control of the thickness of each layer, down to a single layer of atoms.
 Intricate structures of layers of different materials may be fabricated this way.
 Such control has allowed the development of structures where the electrons can be confined in space, giving quantum wells or even quantum dots.
 Such layers are now a critical part of many modern semiconductor devices, including semiconductor lasers and light-emitting diodes.

 In systems where the substrate needs to be cooled, the ultra-high vacuum environment within the growth chamber is maintained by a system of cryopumps and cryopanels, chilled using liquid nitrogen or cold nitrogen gas to a temperature close to 77 kelvins (−196 degree Celsius).
 Cold surfaces act as a sink for impurities in the vacuum, so vacuum levels need to be several orders of magnitude better to deposit films under these conditions.
 In other systems, the wafers on which the crystals are grown may be mounted on a rotating platter, which can be heated to several hundred degrees Celsius during operation.

 Molecular-beam epitaxy (MBE) is also used for the deposition of some types of organic semiconductors.
 In this case, molecules, rather than atoms, are evaporated and deposited onto the wafer.
 Other variations include gas-source MBE, which resembles chemical vapor deposition.

 MBE systems can also be modified according to need.
-Oxygen sources, for example, can be incorporated for depositing oxide materials for advanced electronic, magnetic and optical applications, as well as for fundamental research.
-Here, a molecular beam of an oxidant is used to achieve the desired oxidation state of a multicomponent oxide.
+Oxygen sources, for example, can be incorporated for depositing oxide materials for advanced electronic, magnetic and optical applications.
+A molecular beam of an oxidant or oxygen gas/radical/ozon source are used to achieve the desired oxidation state of a multicomponent oxide.

 Quantum nanostructures

-One of the most accomplished achievements of molecular-beam epitaxy is the nano-structures that permitted the formation of atomically flat and abrupt hetero-interfaces.
-Such structures have played an unprecedented role in expanding the knowledge of physics and electronics.
-Most recently the construction of nanowires and quantum structures built within them that allow information processing and the possible integration with on-chip applications for quantum communication and computing.
-These heterostructure nanowire lasers are only possible to build using advance MBE techniques, allowing monolithical integration on silicon and picosecond signal processing.
+One of the achievements of molecular-beam epitaxy is the nano-structures that permit the formation of atomically flat and abrupt hetero-interfaces.
+Most recently, the construction of nanowires and quantum structures built within them can allow for information processing and the possible integration with on-chip applications for quantum communication and computing.
+These heterostructure nanowire lasers are only possible to build using advanced MBE techniques, allowing monolithical integration on silicon and picosecond signal processing.